-Cost estimates are for ten linear feet of counter, and difficulty runs from 1 (easiest) to 5 (hardest).
+Check out the projects below for beautiful backsplashes that won't break your budget.
+Our cost estimates presume 10 linear feet of countertop, and the difficulty scale runs from 1 (easiest) to 5 (hardest).

 01 of 05

-...wanted very contrasting colors, so I did some light(ish) natural... ‘travertine’-looking tiles.
+...want...ed very contrasting colors, so I did some light(ish) natural ‘travertine’-looking tiles.
 I decided to throw in some solid colors that would look like ‘glass’ tiles… so I went with solid black, silver, and dark teal (using some leftover wall color).

 02 of 05